 The result is shortened and thickened fibrous retinaculae, while at the same time the dermis itself is quite often too thin and lax, i.e. the opposite of fibrosis

-The combination of fat accumulation, skin laxity, inflammation and water retention makes cellulite very complicated to treat.
+The combination of fat accumulation, fibrosis in the collagen bands, skin laxity on the dermis, inflammation and water retention makes cellulite very complicated to treat.

 A holistic, combined approach is needed.